Available on Windows , Mac , Chromebooks and tablets

 Recommended for Grades 9 - 12

-The new 2021 edition of our popular Java Programming course can be flexibly used to teach introductory Java programming classes or to prepare students for the AP Computer Science A exam.
+Our popular Java Programming course can be flexibly used to teach introductory Java programming classes or to prepare students for the AP Computer Science A exam.

 - No local installation requirements; all "required" hands-on projects can be completed online in a web browser.